 - Financial Records: Statements from checking and savings accounts, stocks and bonds, loans and retirement plans.
-Don’t forget your checkbook and keys to safe deposit boxes along with ATM and credit cards.
+Also, grab your checkbook and keys to safe deposit boxes along with ATM and credit cards.

-- Medical Records: Include allergies to medications and medical histories for each member of the family.
+- Medical Records: Include allergies to medications and medical histories for each family member.

 - Personal Identification: Birth certificates, Social Security cards, computer passwords, and contact information of friends and relatives.

-The only thing worse than having your sensitive personal information destroyed in a storm is for it to be lost or fall into the wrong hands, so guard it carefully on the road and in shelters.
+The only thing worse than having your sensitive personal information destroyed in a storm is for it to be lost or fall into the wrong hands.
+Guard it carefully on the road and in shelters.

 Other important items to take include sleeping bags, blankets, pillows, extra clothes, and a carrying cage and leash for pets.

 Finally, if you have extra room, consider including irreplaceable items like family photo albums and scrapbooks.